ADACS-Australia/swinburne-rc-docs/docs/launching-instance.md

 ![](images/launch_instance_details.png)

 Give your instance a name and description.
-You can also choose an availability zone, e.g. `swinburne-01` or `monash-02`, but for the time being let's leave it on `Any Availability Zone` and let it choose automatically.
-Leave the `Count` field on `1` since we are only making one instance.
+Leave the availability zone on `Any Availability Zone`, which allows Nectar to choose automatically, and leave the `Count` field on `1` since we are only making a single instance.

 ### Source
 After pressing `Next` you can choose the source to create your instance from.